 Who are we?

-We are a not-for-profit organisation, and all monies raised are used to support the event and administration of the organisation and delivery of our projects.
+We are a social enterprise organisation, and all monies raised are used to support the event and administration of the organisation and delivery of our projects.

 We champion Black British voices and are one of the main custodians of documenting Black British history.

 Why we do it?

 Black History Month UK was the brainchild of Akyaaba Addai-Sebo, a special projects officer at the Greater London Council.
 He wanted to boost the self-esteem of Black British children and young adults who were struggling to deal with the overt racism of the time by educating them on the achievements of Black people living in the UK.

 Taking inspiration from Black History Month (also known as African-American History Month) in the United States.
 The first official event took place on 1st October 1987 at County Hall.
 The keynote speaker was ILEA (Inner London Education Authority) deputy leader Bernard Wiltshire, and presentations were made by American historian Dr Maulana Karenga and Kenyan women’s activist Wanjiru Kihoro.

 It has since evolved into a national movement that is focused on Black British History and is observed throughout the UK.
 International Black History Month is also recognised in Ireland and Netherlands in October and Canada in February.